The Nest

 2. Issues With Your Credit or Rental History

-The rental process can sometimes be delayed due to credit or rental history issues.
+The rental process can sometimes be delayed due to credit or rental history issues associated with the Social Security number.
 If a landlord discovers something concerning but not necessarily disqualifying, they may ask you to explain it.
 This situation can be frustrating and time-consuming.
+Sometimes those payment history hiccups are red flags.

 For instance, you may need to address a charged-off debt or a complaint filed against you in housing court.
-These issues can extend the approval process by several days, so it is essential to be transparent about your history and proactively address any landlord concerns.
+These issues can extend the approval process by several days, so it is essential to be transparent about your history and proactively address any concerns that landlords may have.

 3. Applying For a Stabilized or Income Restricted Apartment

 If you want to rent a rent-stabilized or income-restricted apartment, be prepared for a lengthy application process.
-Your application will undergo stricter scrutiny, which may take longer for approval.
+Your application will undergo stricter scrutiny, which may result in a longer approval process.

 While the extended waiting period can be frustrating, the effort is worthwhile, as renting one of these apartments can lead to significant savings on your monthly rent payments.